OpenSpace/OpenSpace-Docs/content/universe/cosmic-microwave-background/index.md

 :align: left
 :alt: A sphere with the CMB all-sky image mapped onto it.
 In the center are the quasars.

 The CMB image wrapped on a sphere at the limit of the observable universe.
-The quasars appear in the center of the 45-billion-light-year sphere.
+The [Quasars](../deep-sky-surveys/quasars/index) appear in the center of the 45-billion-light-year-radius sphere.
 Everything inside the CMB sphere is that part of the universe we can see.
-We do not recommend flying out to this vantage point, but want to show it to see the extent of the observable universe in the context of the quasars.
+We do not recommend flying out to this vantage point, but we want to show it to see the extent of the observable universe in the context of the quasars.
 :::